mikeslattery/dotfiles/README.md

 # Dotfiles project

-This is my personal dotfiles and dotfiles manager project on github.
+This is my personal dotfiles and dotfiles installer project on github.

 ## Getting started